Description

 How many 50 mm boards are in a pack, and what area does one pack cover?

-Each pack contains 12 boards, each measuring 1000 × 500 mm, giving a total pack coverage of 6.0 m².
-For a typical parapet run (8 to 12 linear metres at 300 to 600 mm height) on a semi-detached property, one to two packs provide full coverage with a 5 to 10 percent allowance for cutting waste around corners, services, and non-standard geometries.
+A pack contains 12 boards, each 1000 × 500 mm, giving 6.0 m² of total coverage.
+For a typical parapet run of 8 to 12 linear metres at 300 to 600 mm height on a semi-detached property, one to two packs provide full coverage with a 5 to 10 percent allowance for cutting waste around corners, services, and non-standard geometries.

 Which fixing plug length matches the 50 mm board?

-The LTX 90 mm polystyrene fixing plug is the correct match for a 50 mm board on standard masonry substrates, providing approximately 25 to 30 mm of embedment beyond the board thickness and adhesive layer — within the minimum embedment band most UK wind-load calculations work to.
+The LTX 90 mm polystyrene fixing plug is the correct match for a 50 mm board on standard masonry, providing approximately 25 to 30 mm of embedment beyond the board and adhesive layer, within the minimum embedment band most UK wind-load calculations work to.
 Install 6 to 8 fixings per m² in the pattern set by the project wind-load zone, positioning fixings at board cross-joints first and then in the field area for even load distribution.

 Can the 50 mm board meet Part L wall U-value targets on its own?

 On a standard 215 mm solid brick wall, 50 mm of graphite EPS brings the assembly U-value to approximately 0.48 to 0.52 W/m²K.
 The current Approved Document L elemental target for retrofit walls is 0.30 W/m²K where technically feasible, so 50 mm alone does not meet the target on most solid-wall constructions.
-The 50 mm board performs at its best as a parapet layer, secondary overlay, or depth-constrained primary specification — for full Part L compliance on the main wall area, thicknesses of 80 mm and above deliver the R-values needed to meet the target on typical UK masonry substrates.
+The board performs at its best as a parapet layer, secondary overlay, or depth-constrained primary specification; for full Part L compliance on the main wall area, thicknesses of 80 mm and above deliver the R-values needed on typical UK masonry substrates.

 How does the 50 mm board work as a secondary overlay on existing cavity insulation?